sushma1103/Inventory-management-system/README.md

    - Username: `gretta`
    - Password: `pass123`

-   Also, make sure MySQL is:
+   Also, make sure you use the following credentials in MySQL:
    - Username: `root`
    - Password: `admin`